VenkatM77797/VenkatM77797/README.md

 ---

 ## 🧑‍💻 About Me
-- 🎓 Software Engineering / IT Graduate
+- 🎓 Software Engineering / Master of Science in IT Graduate
 - 🐍 Interested in **Python, Data Analysis, and Automation**
 - 📊 Skills: **pandas, Excel, SQL, Power BI**
 - 🚀 Building real-world projects and improving daily